-Students who take this humanities option will study
+Students who take this humanities option will study a

 mid-Twentieth Century.
 The major periods that we will cover are the Greek

 World, the Roman World, the Medieval World, the Renaissance, the

 Enlightenment, The Romantic Era, and finally the Modern World.
-We will
+We will focus

-society, and the connection between man and the natural world.
+connection between man and the natural world.
 We will study how a culture’s

 literature, art, and music reflect the period's zeitgeist.
 Our central

 goal will be to define the moral, political and philosophical principles that

 uphold civil society today.

-Students taking this Humanities course will satisfy their History,
+Students taking this Humanities course will satisfy their History, English,

-the ten-day cycle.
+cycle.
 The course will meet in a technology-enhanced room where we can make

 full use of the computer’s multimedia capabilities and exploit internet